 We iterate the above argument until we construct linearly independent tangent vectors $v_1,\ldots,v_{3g-2+n},w_1,…,w_{3g-3+n-k}$.
 Since these vectors maximally stretch $\gamma_1,\ldots,\gamma_k$, they must lie in $N_x([\Gamma])$, hence the codimension of $\iota_x([\Gamma])$ is at least $3g-2+n+3g-3+n-k-1=6g-6+2n-k$.
 This gives the desired lower bound. \end{proof}

-\begin{corollary}[embedded dual curve complex] For every $x\in\teich(S)$, the convex stratification on $\mathbf{S}_x$ contains an ideal cell-complex $\mathbf{C}_x$ which is dual to the curve complex in the sense that \begin{itemize} \item the support $|\Gamma|$ for any projective multicurve $[\Gamma]\in\pml$ is assigned to the face $N_x([\Gamma])\subsetneq \mathbf{S}_x$; \item the subset-relation for cells in the curve complex inverts to the superset-relation for faces in $\mathbf{C}_x$; \item the dimension of each cell in the curve complex is equal to the codimension of its corresponding face in $\mathbf{C}_x$ as a subset of $\mathbf{S}_x$. \end{itemize} \end{corollary}
+\begin{corollary}[embedded dual curve complex] For every $x\in\teich(S)$, the convex stratification of $\mathbf{S}_x$ contains a subset $\mathbf{C}_x$ which consists of a subcollection of strata which is dual to the curve complex in the sense that \begin{itemize} \item the support $|\Gamma|$ of any projective multicurve $[\Gamma]\in\pml(S)$ is assigned to a face $N_x([\Gamma])\subsetneq \mathbf{S}_x$; \item the subset-relation for simplices in the curve complex corresponds, by the above assignment, to the superset-relation for faces in $\mathbf{C}_x$; \item the dimension of each simplex in the curve complex is equal to the codimension of its corresponding face in $\mathbf{C}_x$ as a subset of $\mathbf{S}_x$. \end{itemize} \end{corollary}

-\begin{proof} \cref{contravariant} asserts that the assignment of the face $N_x([\Gamma])$ to the multicurve $[\Gamma]$ is purely dependent on the support $|\Gamma|$ and is hence well-defined.
-Moreover, \cref{contravariant} ensures that this is an injective assignment and \cref{faces} ensures that the superset-relation in $\mathbf{C}_x$ is inverted.
-Let us denote the collection of faces of the form $N_x([\Gamma])$, for some multicurve $[\Gamma]$, by $\mathbf{C}_x$.
+\begin{proof} \cref{contravariant} asserts that the assignment of the face $N_x([\Gamma])$ to the multicurve $[\Gamma]$ depends only on the support $|\Gamma|$ and hence is well defined.
+Moreover, \cref{contravariant} ensures that this assignment is injective and \cref{faces} ensures that the superset-relation in $\mathbf{C}_x$ is inverted.
+Let us denote the collection of faces of the form $N_x([\Gamma])$, for multicurves $[\Gamma]$, by $\mathbf{C}_x$.

-All that remains is to demonstrate the codimension condition on $\mathbf{C}_x$. \cref{codim of mc} (definitionally) asserts that for any projective multicurve $[\Gamma]$ comprised of $k$ components, the dimension of $N_x([\Gamma])$ is $6g-6+2n-k$.
-Therefore, its codimension as a subset of $\mathbf{S}_x$, is $6g-7+2n-(6g-6+2n-k)=k-1$ --- this is precisely the dimension of the cell in the curve complex corresponding to $|\Gamma|$. \end{proof}
+It only remains to demonstrate the codimension condition on $\mathbf{C}_x$. \cref{codim of mc} asserts that for any projective multicurve $[\Gamma]$ consisting of $k$ components, the dimension of $N_x([\Gamma])$ is $6g-6+2n-k$.
+Therefore, its codimension as a subset of $\mathbf{S}_x$ is $6g-7+2n-(6g-6+2n-k)=k-1$ --- this is precisely the dimension of the simplex in the curve complex corresponding to $|\Gamma|$. \end{proof}